netlify/build/README.md

 - **netlify-plugin-tweet-new-post** to automatically share new content via twitter on new publish
 - **netlify-plugin-sitemap** to generate sitemaps after build
 - **netlify-plugin-notify** to automatically wired up build notifications
+- **@netlify/plugin-no-more-404** fail build or warn if prior .html files disappear without corresponding Netlify redirects.
-- **netlify-plugin-a11y-axe** to automatically audit site for accessibility issues
+- **@netlify/plugin-axe** to automatically audit site for accessibility issues
+- **@netlify/plugin-encrypted-files** to encrypt files in source, but to decrypt them locally and for the build, so that you can do *partial* open source sites without leaking announcements or private info.
 - **netlify-plugin-twiliosms** text your boss every time you deploy so they know you're working
 - **netlify-plugin-svgoptimizer** to automatically optimize all SVGs in a directory when the site is built
 - ... the sky is the limit 🌈